scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

       return condition

-The code for doing watershed in 3D using the complete set of seeds on the probability map of Stardist is the following.
+The code for doing watershed in 3D using the complete set of seeds on the probability map of Stardist is the following:

 .. code-block:: python